abhi-v97/QTNotepad/README.md

 # QT Notepad

-A simple notepad app built using the QT framework.
+A simple notepad app built using the QT framework and CMake.

 ![Alt text - Demonstration](Res/notepad.png)